Do you know who you are?

 Lastly, is there any tangible differences between this sense of separate self and the gross ego?

-Well first we need to do our best to define these rather two subtle phenomenas happening in nature and more importantly to us and our living experience.
+First and foremost we need to do our best to define these rather two subtle phenomenas happening in nature and more importantly to us as subjective beings and in our living experience.

 Most people have the sense that they are not their ego yet they sometimes can’t help but to be controlled by their egos.